syncfusion-content/xamarin-docs/Xamarin/Diagram/Layout.md

 ![LayoutSpacing in Xamarin.Forms diagram](Layout_images/LayoutSpacing_img3.png)

 ## EndNodeLayout
-The [EndNodeLayout](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_EndNodeLayout) event will be triggered when a node end to layout.
+The [EndNodeLayout](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_EndNodeLayout) event will be triggered when a node ends to layout.
 The following code example explains how to create a EndNodeLayout event.

 {% tabs %}
 {% highlight xml %}